-- The Getting Started CD contains release bulletins and installation guides in PDF format and may also contain other documents or updated information not included on the SyBooks CD.
+The Getting Started CD contains release bulletins and installation guides in PDF format, and may also contain other documents or updated information not included on the SyBooks CD.
 It is included with your software.
-To read or print documents on the Getting Started CD you need Adobe Acrobat Reader, which is downloadable at no charge from the Adobe Web site, using a link provided on the CD. - The SyBooks CD contains product manuals and is included with your software.
-The Eclipse-based SyBooks browser allows you to access technical information about your product in an easy-to-use format. - The Technical Library Product Manuals Web site is an HTML version of the SyBooks CD that you can access using a standard Web browser.
-In addition to product manuals, you will find links to the Technical Documents Web site (replacement for the Tech Info Library), the Solved Cases page, and Sybase newsgroups.
+To read or print documents on the Getting Started CD, you need Adobe Acrobat Reader, which you can download at no charge from the Adobe Web site using a link provided on the CD.